Austroglanis barnardi: Threats

 A. barnardi is threatened by various forms of habitat destruction such as stream channelization, water abstraction, and sedimentation, all of which reduce the incidence of their obligate riffle habitat.
 Portions of their river habitat are adjacent to agricultural fields and orchards, so it is likely that pesticides and insecticides affect populations.
 It has been threatened by the introduction of invasive species such as tilapia, smallmouth bass and the bluegill sunfish.

 Conservation

-Biologists have recently discussed many conservation methods.
+Biologists have discussed many conservation methods.
 In 2013, an alien fish barrier was constructed across a section of the Noordhoeks River to keep Micropterus species from moving upstream from this section of river.
-Additionally, invasive spotted bass were removed mechanically from sections of the Thee river mechanically between 2010 and 2014.
+Additionally, invasive spotted bass were removed mechanically from sections of the Thee river between 2010 and 2014.
 No known populations are currently within the boundaries of any provincial nature reserves.